Warning: I have originally read this book in October 2021 (I am writing this warning in August 2022). At the time, I thought it was interesting.

 If you find out something that turns you off upon calling the references, don’t let the investor in.

 Once you have vetted, call back the investor and let them know you are happy to have them on board.
 Tell them they offered to invest X and that there is room for Y.

 Understanding a No

-Investors that say a clear no and telling you why are golden!
+Investors that say a clear no and that tell you why are golden!
 Few of them exist.

-If some let the process dragging on, they likely won’t invest.
+If some let the process drag on, they likely won’t invest.

 Most will say no but not be really clear as to why.
 Ask them to let you know clearly.

 Then, don’t worry, and remember that the biggest startups of today really struggled to get early seed funding.